-What are the 10 most important financial-planning rules for employee stock purchase plans?
+What are the top 10 financial-planning rules for employee stock purchase plans?

 Before you participate in your company's employee stock purchase plan (ESPP), understand the following essential points for financial planning with ESPPs.